Kvel2D/resto-gear-calculator/README.md

-Gear calculator for vanilla restoration shaman.
+Gear calculator for restoration shaman in Vanilla WoW.
-Made specifically for healing raid boss fights.
 Goes through all the permutations of your gear and prints permutations with top healed amounts.